appdev-lessons/contact-book-first-database/content.md

 ## Interacting with Postgres from within a Rails app

-Everything we saw in the previous section had nothing to do with Ruby or Rails; we were working directly with Postgres through its built-in `psql` program.
+Everything we saw in the previous section had nothing to do with Ruby or Rails; we were working directly with Postgres through its built-in `psql` utility.

 Now let's see how we can get our Rails app talking to Postgres, so that we can use Postgres to permanently store information that our users send us in HTTP requests.